nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 Out-of-the-box, the `<ListView>` component detects a tap gesture for every item and emits an event for it.
 The event carries information about the index of the tapped array item and the array item itself.
 To let the user choose the outcome of a tap gesture and expand the functionality of your app, you can tie a dialog to the event.

-[`dialogs`](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_) is a globablly available module that provides several configurable dialog types for apps: alert, action, prompt, login, confirmation.
+[`dialogs`](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_) is a globally available module that provides several configurable dialog types for apps: alert, action, prompt, login, confirmation.
 This implementation relies on [`action()`](/en/docs/elements/dialogs/action) to let the user choose if they want to mark a task as completed or delete it from the list of active tasks.

 ### Requirement implementation